 To explore how tech will change the future of care, we must first look at the devices making better care outcomes possible.
 These devices almost all operate through the power of big data analytics, artificial intelligence, and 5G wireless connectivity.
 The results are systems that collate and communicate data for accessible treatment insights shared between patients and care providers.

 With these tools, the future of healthcare is being streamlined.
-From health apps to monitoring solutions, these are only a few of the devices now powering patient-focused innovations in care:
+From health apps to monitoring solutions, there are only a few devices powering patient focused innovations in care.
+Here we will highlight a few:

 Mobile applications for health solutions are taking off in popularity.
 Made accessible by smartphones and wearable tech, these apps offer all kinds of vital and fitness data tracking that an individual may then choose to share with their care provider.